bsoist/labs/responsive/README.md

 and paste it at the bottom of your CSS.

-View your page again in a browser.
+View your page again in the browser.
 Note the difference.

 {% next "Let's experiment a little bit" %}